Hurghada Tours to Luxor

 You want to ensure you get the right ticket for your Luxor tour to avoid missing out on famous sights.
 There are several Luxor day trip options, including some that combine visits to other attractions for the best deal.

-Luxor day trips cost $44 for the standard group day tour, including bus transport, a guide, entrance to the sights, and lunch.
+Luxor day trips cost $44 for the standard group tour, which includes bus transport, a guide, entrance to the sights, and lunch.

-Private day trips to Luxor range from $125 to $230 per person.
+Private day trips to Luxor cost between $125 and $230 per person.
 The price varies depending on the size of your group, the type of transportation, and the number of sights and activities included.

 What will you see and do in Luxor?